What is GloFAS?

 - Tailored ftp service, on request sent to email@example.com.

-- From autumn 2019, data download through the ECMWF Meteorological Archival and Retrieval System (MARS) and the Copernicus Climate Change Service Climate Data Store.
+- Direct data download expected during 2020 through the ECMWF Meteorological Archival and Retrieval System (MARS) and the Copernicus Climate Change Service Climate Data Store.

 How does the GloFAS service evolve?

 GloFAS development cycle

 There are many ways to get involved with GloFAS, from becoming a collaborator, contributing to the community learning framework, providing data or participating to regular workshops.
 Please go to the Get involved pages to learn more.

 What is Copernicus Emergency Management Service?

 - meteorological hazards

 - geophysical hazards

 - deliberate or accidental man-made disasters

 - humanitarian disasters